andy-keene/events-visualization/README.md

 # events-visualization
 events-visualization was a project built for a full stack web development class.
-The goal of this project, beyond expirementing with javascript, was to visualizate the prevelence of network-based brute force attacks to those who may not be familiar with them.
+The goal of this project, beyond expirementing with javascript, was to visualize the prevelence of network-based brute force attacks for those who may not be familiar with them.
 Additionally, with further analysis trends may be identified.

 The architecture of the project can be summarized in three parts:
 - **The honeypot** runs a modified version of openSSH which records attempted logins, including username and password combinations.
 A python script then